osexpert/GoreRemoting/README.md

 File sent to server and written by server: 15 seconds File read from server and written by client: 15 seconds

-Conclusion: StreamingFuncAttribute\StreamingDoneException does even out the numbers from and to. grpc dotnet is still slow.
+Conclusion: StreamingFuncAttribute\StreamingDoneException does even out the numbers from and to, but Grpc dotnet is still slower.

 ## Grpc dotnet problems
 When calling the server too fast(?) with grpc-dotnet, I get ENHANCE_YOUR_CALM: